 Bone density test: A bone mineral density (BMD) test measures bone density in various parts of the body.
 This safe and painless test can detect osteoporosis before a fracture occurs and can predict one’s chances of fracturing in the future.
 The BMD test can help determine whether medication should be considered.
 A woman recovering from breast cancer should ask her doctor whether she might be a candidate for a bone density test.

 Medication: There is no cure for osteoporosis.
-However, medications are available to prevent and treat this disease.
+However, several medications are available to prevent and treat this disease.
 Bisphosphonates, a class of osteoporosis treatment medications, are being studied and have demonstrated some success in their ability to treat breast cancers that have spread to bone.

 Another osteoporosis treatment medication, raloxifene, is currently being evaluated for its ability to decrease breast cancer risk.
 Raloxifene is a selective estrogen receptor modulator (SERM) that has been shown to reduce the risk of breast cancer in women with osteoporosis.
 The National Institutes of Health is currently sponsoring the Study of Tamoxifen and Raloxifene, known by the acronym STAR.
 The study compares the effectiveness of raloxifene with that of tamoxifen in preventing breast cancer in postmenopausal women who have a high risk of developing the disease.

 For information on studies sponsored by the National Institutes of Health, visit the following websites: